mtijas/mqtt-fancontroller/README.md

 need for developers to install dependencies on their system (even though venvs exist).

+The port where the Arduino board resides must be provided as an environment variable (this is to pass the port to the Docker container).
+For example: `export ARDUINO_PORT=/dev/ttyACM0`.

 Build the container with: `docker-compose build [--no-cache]` and run with `docker-compose run dev`.